defra-design/aqie-design-history/app/posts/private-beta/sprint-one.md

 We decided to follow a similar pattern used by the ‘Check for flooding’ service.
 We were able to utilise their research to help us design a page that allows the user to complete their action as easily as possible.

-Additionally, we integrated the [OS Places Names API](https://www.ordnancesurvey.co.uk/products/os-names-api).
+Additionally, we integrated the [OS Names API](https://www.ordnancesurvey.co.uk/products/os-names-api).
 This feature allows users to search for locations using either place names or postcodes.

 The API can return many results, by utilising its functionality, we can filter results using the `LOCAL_TYPE:` parameter, ensuring only the desired types are displayed.